 - Layout slider, turn your content into a slider

 - Post carousel, show your best posts in a carousel

-- Icon, with many types of icon to choose from including FontAwesome
+- Icon, with many types to choose from including FontAwesome

 Every time you link to an external site, you give a bit of your site ranking ‘juice’ as its called to the linked site.
 For a small blog, giving link juice to a higher ranked site could be damaging for your own ranking, so you don’t want to be doing this too often.

 However, on the other side of the coin, Google looks favourably on posts that link to other sites, because outbound links add richness to the content, so you still want to do it, but without giving your juice away!